 This term, we're exploring how to keep healthy.
-So, first we walked to Downside woods to forage for wild garlic.
+First we walked to Downside woods to forage for wild garlic.
 We know that walking is an easy way to keep fit and we know that eating fresh food keeps you healthy.
 Once we had collected the wild garlic, we came back to Lilly's wood.
 We shared the fruit and vegetables we had brought in from home and then split into groups to make a fruit salad, some soup and some wild garlic pesto.
 Whilst we were waiting for the soup to cook, we wrote instructions so that anyone can have a go at cooking our recipes!
 We made sure to include why our recipe was healthy.
 Finally, we all had a taste of our food and discussed which was our favourite recipe.
 The fruit salad was very popular!

 When one muscle in a pair contracts, the other relaxes.